Start to gather information so that you’re prepared once you’re assigned a Home Care Package. Here are some things to do while you wait:

 Another option is to seek help through the Commonwealth Home Support Programme.
 Tell your assessor if you would like to explore this option.
 They will help you find out if you’re eligible for specific services.

-Private services may be an option if you need care while waiting for your approved or interim package to become available.
+These services may be an option if you need care while waiting for your approved or interim package to become available.

 What should I do while I wait?